mediahackday/roadtracking/README.md

 Browse the live [PointUp](http://roadtracking-pro.appspot.com) WebApp.

 ## Credits
 Thanks for the great support by the [Bosch mySPIN](http://www.bosch-softtec.com/myspin.html) Team.
 We want to thank all the sponsors and the host Plug&Play Accelerator who made the Hackathon available.
+We had an awesome experience with all the Thanks for the great support by the [Bosch mySPIN](http://www.bosch-softtec.com/myspin.html) Team.
+We want to thank all the sponsors and the host Plug&Play Accelerator who made the Hackathon available.
+We had an awesome experience with all the Thanks for the great support by the [Bosch mySPIN](http://www.bosch-softtec.com/myspin.html) Team.
+We want to thank all the sponsors and the host Plug&Play Accelerator who made the Hackathon available.
+Thanks to all participants we had an awesome time with you.

 ## License
 Code released under the [MIT](https://github.com/mediahackday/roadtracking/blob/master/LICENSE) license.